 Selling your products and services at any time of the day or night sounds like heaven to a lot of small-business owners – until you mention the term e-commerce.

-E-commerce – the ability for business owners to sell products and services online and manage payments and shipping – has taken a user-friendly turn recently, with easy tools for businesses that won’t cost a digital arm or leg.
-Three Brisbane SMEs share why e-commerce has worked for them and reveal their top tips for selling online.
+However e-commerce and the ability for business owners to sell products and services online and manage payments and shipping has taken a user-friendly turn recently, tools have been developed for businesses that won’t cost a digital arm or leg.
+Three Brisbane SMEs share their stories on why e-commerce has worked for them and reveal their top tips for selling online.

 Business development manager Elias Tahan says extending the business with an online store has increased its exposure massively and drawn in new clientele.